SAN JACINTO VALLEY ACADEMY SCHOOL PROFILE

 San Jacinto Valley Academy is a public, not private, tuition-free school for students Kindergarten through 12th grade serving students from throughout San Jacinto Valley, Hemet, and surrounding areas.

 In August of 2008, school began on the 18 acre campus San Jacinto Valley Academy has occupied since 1999.
 At that time twenty-one classrooms, arranged in a rectangle around a grassy field comprise the school and provided a feeling of unity, equality, and community between elementary, middle, and high school that continues to exist today.
 Students sharing the beautiful campus include brothers, sisters, and cousins, which amplifies the prevailing sense of family and contributes to the feelings of togetherness and loyalty.
 It is no surprise that the Academy chose as their mascot, the wolf, which exemplifies the qualities of loyalty and intelligence, and exhibits a strong sense of family.
 SJVA’s school population has grown to 1,000 students since then.
-Since the addition of 9th grade in 2005, the school has continued to expand by adding one high school grade each year with 25 students in the Class of 2013, graduating, 34 students in the Class of 2014, 37 students in the Class of 2015, 46 students in the class of 2016, 54 students in the class of 2017, and 52 will be graduating in the class of 2018.
+Since the addition of 9th grade in 2005, the school has continued to expand by adding one high school grade each year with 25 students in the Class of 2013, graduating, 34 students in the Class of 2014, 37 students in the Class of 2015, 46 students in the Class of 2016, 54 students in the Class of 2017, 52 graduated in the Class of 2018 and 66 students will be graduating in the Class of 2019.

 As a college preparatory school, all high school students participate in a series of classes to fulfill CSU/UC college application requirements.
 Annually, all parents/guardians are welcome to complete an application for possible enrollment based on availability of openings.
 SJVA students apply to CSU’s, UC’s, as well as private colleges, both local and across the country.